alibabacloud-howto/apsara-video-live-demo/README.md

 to keep communicating with the same ECS instance until the end of the video session.
 In fact this solution can also be used for Coturn, the STUN / TURN server.

-Finally, Apsara Video Live is the only part of our solution that doesn't need to be modified in order to make it ready for high-availability and scalability, as it is built-in in this service!
+Finally, Apsara Video Live is the only part of our solution that doesn't need to be modified, because it is already highly available and scalable!

 ## Support
 Don't hesitate to [contact us](mailto:projectdelivery@alibabacloud.com) if you have questions or remarks.